bbcf/bbcflib/doc/tutorial_btrack.rst

     >>> t.assembly.name
     u'mm9'

-    # See `bbcflib.genrep.Assembly` for more on genomic meta info.
+See :func:`bbcflib.genrep.Assembly` for more on genomic meta info.

 6. Make a selection from a track::